jmmrmax/sdcm/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Academic Free License v3.0 license.